containers/toolbox/doc/toolbox-enter.1.md

 Spawns an interactive shell inside an existing toolbox container.
 The container should have been created using the `toolbox create` command.

 A toolbox container is an OCI container.
+Therefore, `toolbox enter` is analogous to a `podman start` followed by a `podman exec`.

 On Fedora the toolbox containers are tagged with the version of the OS that corresponds to the content inside them.
 Their names are prefixed with the name of the base image and suffixed with the current user name.

 ## OPTIONS ##